-UC Berkeley is committed to ensuring the campus community receives timely, accurate and useful information in the event of a significant emergency or dangerous situation on campus or in the local area that poses an immediate threat to the health and safety of campus community members.
-UC Berkeley uses the Nixle emergency notification system WarnMe WarnMe is an emergency mass notification service that proactively contacts students, staff and faculty at their CalNet Directory e-mail.
-WarnMe can be used to send emergency messages within minutes of the occurrence of an incident.
-Messages are sent by multiple methods to the contact information listed in the campus directory as well as confidential contact information registered by the users.
+UC Berkeley is committed to ensuring the campus community receives timely, accurate, and useful information in the event of a significant emergency or dangerous situation on campus that poses an immediate threat to the health and safety of campus community members.
+UC Berkeley uses the Everbridge emergency notification system, branded UCB WarnMe.
+UCB WarnMe is an emergency mass notification service that proactively contacts students, staff, and faculty at their CalNet Directory e-mail.
+UCB WarnMe can be used to send emergency messages after the occurrence of an incident.
+Messages can be sent by multiple methods to the contact information listed in the campus directory as well as contact information registered by the users.